 We all know the modern world is changing quickly, with new technological innovations being introduced seemingly every day.
 The logistics industry has been affected too.
-To stay up to date with ever-changing and growing customer expectations and remain competitive, carriers should always be seeking out innovations in shipping.
+To stay up to date with ever-changing and growing customer expectations and remain competitive, carriers should always be seeking out innovations in shipping, transportation management software, and supply chain management.

 The Wall Street Journal discussed how a leading international carrier, UPS, is using an analog control panel and a system of pulleys and conveyor belts that used to be top-of-the-line . . . thirty years ago.
 To upgrade their system to be in line with today’s needs, UPS has announced it will be investing $20 billion over the next 3 years on critical infrastructure.
 Similarly, Home Depot recently announced their 5-year plan to invest $1.2 billion in supply chain improvements.